Constant matters: Fine-grained Complexity of Differentially Private Continual Observation: Introduction

-The problem of reducing the additive error for counting under continual release has been pursued before (see~\cite{wang2021continuous} and references therein).
-Most of them use some ``smoothening" technique~\cite{wang2021continuous}, assume some structure in the data~\cite{rastogi2010differentially}, or measure error in mean squared loss~\cite{kairouz2021practical,wang2021continuous}\footnote{ While mean squared error is useful in some applications like learning~\cite{kairouz2021practical,smith2017interaction}, in many applications we prefer a worst-case additive error, the metric of choice in this paper.}.
-There is a practical reason to smoothen the output of the binary mechanism as its additive error is highly non-smooth (see \Cref{fig:actual_run}) due to the way the binary mechanism works: its expected additive error at any time $t$ depends on how many dyadic intervals are summed up in the output for $t$.
-The smoothening makes the results \emph{less scalable}, especially in high-scale deployments, while the non-smoothed output is hard to \emph{interpret}\footnote{ For example, consider a scenario when a ventilator has to be deployed based on whether the output value crosses a threshold.
-Depending on whether $t=2^{i}-1$ and $t=2^i$ for some $i \in \mathbb N$, the error of the output of binary mechanism might cross or not cross the threshold.}.
-For example in {\em exposure-notification systems} that have to operate when the stream length is in order of $10^8$, it is desirable that the algorithm is scalable and output fulfills properties such as monotonicity and even smoothness to make the output interpretable.
-Thus, \emph{the focus of this paper is to design a scalable mechanism in the continual release model with a smooth additive error and to show a (small) fine-grained error bound.}
+The problem of reducing the additive error for binary counting under continual release has been pursued before (see~\citet{wang2021continuous} and references therein).
+Most of them use some ``smoothening" technique~\cite{wang2021continuous}, assume some structure in the data ~\cite{rastogi2010differentially}, or measure error in mean squared loss~\cite{wang2021continuous}\footnote{ While mean squared error is useful in some applications like learning~\cite{mcmahan2022private, henzinger2022almost, kairouz2021practical}, in many application we prefer a worst case additive error, the metric of choice in this paper.}.
+There is a practical reason to smoothen the output of the binary mechanism as its additive error is highly non-smooth (see \Cref{fig:running_count_00}) due to the way the binary mechanism works: its additive error at any time $t$ depends on how many dyadic intervals are summed up in the output for $t$.
+This forces the error to have non-uniformity of order $\log_2(T)$, which makes it hard to \emph{interpret}\footnote{ For example, consider a use case of ECG monitoring on a smartwatch of a heart patient.
+Depending on whether $t=2^{i}-1$ and $t=2^i$ for some $i \in \mathbb N$, the error of the output of binary mechanism might send an SOS signal or not.}.
+For example in {\em exposure-notification systems} that has to operate when the stream length is in order of $10^8$, it is desirable that the algorithm is scalable and its output fulfills properties such as monotonicity and smoothness to make the output interpretable.
+Thus, \emph{the focus of this paper is to design a scalable mechanism for binary counting in the continual release model with a smooth additive error and to show a (small) fine-grained error bound.}